Quantum mechanical Gaussian wavepackets of single relativistic particles: Introduction

-Quantum mechanical wavepackets of a single relativistic particle described by the Klein-Gordon (KG) equation or the Salpeter equation can behave very differently from the Gaussian wavepackets in non-relativistic quantum mechanics.
-A closed-form example has been provided by Rosenstein and Usher in Ref. \cite{RU87}, where they explicitly demonstrated that a wavepacket of a particle at rest in (1+1) dimensional Minkowski space with initial width smaller than its Compton wavelength $\lambda^{}_C$ will not peak around the classical trajectory but rather around the lightcone started with the initial position.
-Nevertheless, such highly non-Gaussian wavepackets may not be observable in laboratories.
-To detect an electron wavepacket no wider than its Compton wavelength, the energy density would need to be so high that particle-antiparticle creation would occur in the experiment \cite{Sc50, Ni70, Gr00}, leading to a breakdown of the single-particle interpretation.
+Nevertheless, it is known that in relativistic quantum mechanics a wavefunction that initially looks like a Gaussian function can evolve very differently from the Gaussian wavepackets of the Schr\"odinger equation \cite{RU87, TAL16, GM23}.
+A closed-form example has been provided by Rosenstein and Usher in Ref. \cite{RU87}, where they explicitly demonstrated that the probability density of the Salpeter wavefunction for a particle at rest in (1+1) dimensional Minkowski space with initial width smaller than its Compton wavelength $\lambda^{}_C$ will not concentrate around the classical trajectory after the initial moment, but rather splits into peaks around the lightcone started with the initial position.
+Then the shape of the probability density of the wavepacket becomes highly non-Gaussian (similar to the behavior of the KG charge density in Figure \ref{WavePacketFree}.)

+This generated the question: In what conditions is a Gaussian probability density of the wavefunctions (in the Schr\"odinger representation of a quantized effective theory such as Refs. \cite{LH23, Lin23}) justified to mimic a nearly Gaussian charge density of the KG wavefunction or Dirac spinor?
+In other words, what is the range of validity or the cutoff for an effective theory like Refs. \cite{LH23, Lin23} for single electrons moving in EM fields?

-In Ref. \cite{LH23}, we constructed a linearized effective theory for single electrons moving in quantum electromagnetic (EM) fields, where Gaussian states of single electrons and EM fields are considered.
-To justify the Gaussian approximation for single electrons in our effective theory and to determine the condition under which the single-particle interpretation applies to our electrons, the wavepackets in Refs. \cite{RU87, DP15} for relativistic particles at rest are insufficient.
-In this paper, we generalize the wavepacket solution in Ref. \cite{RU87} to the one for relativistic particles in uniform motion, and then construct wavepackets initially Gaussian for free particles at constant speed and for accelerated particles in a uniform electric field.
-We calculate the charge densities of our moving wavepacket solutions and see whether they behave like Gaussian functions.
-If they do, we can safely approximate them with Gaussian wavepackets in the Schr\"odinger equation, associated with Gaussian probability densities in the single-particle interpretation.
+To answer the above question about {\it moving} single electrons, merely the wavepackets in Refs. \cite{RU87, DP15} for particles {\it at rest} are not sufficient.
+Thus in this paper, we first generalize the Salpeter wavepacket solution in Ref. \cite{RU87} to the KG wavepacket for relativistic particles in uniform motion, and then construct KG wavepackets initially Gaussian for free particles at constant speed, and for accelerated particles in a uniform electric field.
+We calculate the KG charge densities of our moving KG wavepacket solutions and see whether their shapes look like Gaussian functions in a long period of time.
+If they do, the approximated description using Gaussian wavepackets in the Schr\"odinger representation of an effective theory like \cite{LH23, Lin23}, associated with Gaussian probability densities in the single-particle interpretation, will hopefully be justified.
+Then we can identify the range of validity the effective theory for moving single electrons after exploring the parameter space.